Accessibility

 1 April: Application Deadline for “Student Rate”

-1 May: Final Application Deadline
+15 May: Extended Application Deadline

-15 May: Registration closes, balance of fees due (cancellation deadline)
+15 May: Registration closes (cancellation deadline)

 22 July: Arrival, orientation and welcoming reception (Monday)